 Tourism is identified as an integral part of a cultural strategy.
 The priority for Island tourism at present is for improved strategic direction and effective policy development.
 The high season of the school summer holidays is very busy, with many hotels fully booked.
 Value-formoney family holidays represent a high proportion of this high season business.
 The high season is very short and there is no significant strength to the Spring or Autumn shoulder periods.
-Creating sustainable tourism development is therefore a priority.
+Widening the tourism base is therefore a priority.

-The research, consultations and development of this Cultural Strategy have identified that the cultural assets of the Island are not being used to greatest effect in the competitive visitor market.
+From research, consultations and development of this Cultural Strategy we know that the cultural assets of the Island are not being used to greatest effect in the competitive visitor market.
 Considerable growth has taken place in the domestic marketplace for short breaks to 'interesting places'.
 There is a clear opportunity to exploit the Island's assets to incrementally develop significant levels of cultural tourism, which will address the development of all-year tourism.

 Cultural tourism can provide a good counterweight to the traditional family, seaside holiday.
 The benefits of all-year-round tourism to the local economy can be significant, not just in increasing business volume.
-More hotels would be able to operate for longer seasons or allyear, leading to more local part and full-time posts across the hotel and attractions sector.
+More hotels would be able to operate for longer seasons or allyear, leading to more employment opportunities across the hotel and attractions sector.